Etiquette & Benefits

 Motion 7.
 The Bridge of Sighs

-H. lingers on Grant Street to give himself a final pep talk, then proposes a motto for the court’s arched entryway.
+After lingering on Grant Street during a pep talk with himself, H. proposes a motto for the Court’s arched doorway.

 The German is a bow to his immigrant ancestors.
 Before entering, H. inscribes a translation for a make-believe brass plate beside the door:

 H. wears black to show he understands the gravity of his situation.
-After sheriff’s deputies at the security checkpoint detect his bared bodkin and divot repair tool, two ununiformed courtiers approach him.
+After sheriff’s deputies at the security checkpoint confiscate his bared bodkin and divot repair tool, two ununiformed civil servants, F. and W. according to their official steel badges, approach him.
+They wear smiles.

 Sir, about your sentencing statement…You really want to go through with it?
 Our halls echo with the cries of people who did not drop their cases.
 ‘What possessed me?
 Is it too late to get out of it?
 O, to end it all!’
 This way to the Tower, Sir.